Health Marathon awards research prizes in the field of cancer

 “Identifying tumor cells in pediatric cancer that are resistant to therapy”

-The Health Marathon Awards Ceremony for Cancer Research will take place today at 5:00 p.m. and will be broadcast live on the Health Marathon's YouTube and Facebook pages.
-This event will feature presentations of the projects by the two award-winning scientists, as well as the participation of Maria de Belém Roseira (President of the Health Marathon Board of Directors), Gonçalo Reis (President of the Board of Directors of RTP), Helena Pereira (President of the Foundation for Science and Technology) and Filipa Costa (General Director of Janssen Portugal).
+The Health Marathon Awards Ceremony for Cancer Research will take place today at 5 p.m. and will be broadcast live on YouTube and Facebook.
+This event will feature presentations of the projects by the two award-winning scientists, as well as appearances by Maria de Belém Roseira (Chair of the Board of Directors of Maratona da Saúde), Gonçalo Reis (Chair of the Board of Directors of RTP), Helena Pereira (Chair of the Foundation for Science and Technology), and Filipa Costa (General Manager of Janssen Portugal).

-According to Maria de Belém Roseira, president of the Health Marathon, “these awards are proof that civil society is also involved in financing scientific research for health in Portugal, in a broadly participatory manner.”
+According to Maria de Belém Roseira, president of Maratona da Saúde, “these awards demonstrate that civil society is also involved in funding scientific research for health in Portugal, with broad participation.”

-The annual editions of the Health Marathon consist of several awareness-raising initiatives organized throughout the country and culminate in a solidarity day broadcast live on RTP 1 and RTP Internacional for several hours (television marathon).
-This project is only possible in Portugal thanks to the support of all the entities associated with the Health Marathon, including the Altice Portugal Foundation, the Gulbenkian Institute of Science, Santa Casa da Misericórdia de Lisboa, Creative Minds, Cev Fiscalidade, Vieira de Almeida, Janssen, Sanofi, Roche, Pfizer and several patient associations and medical societies.
-The annual Solidarity Day of the Health Marathon also had the high sponsorship of the Presidency of the Republic for several editions.
+The annual editions of the Health Marathon consist of several awareness-raising initiatives organized throughout the country and culminate in a charity day broadcast live on RTP 1 and RTP Internacional for several hours (television marathon).
+This project is only possible in Portugal thanks to the support of all the entities associated with the Health Marathon, including the Altice Portugal Foundation, the Gulbenkian Institute of Science, Santa Casa da Misericórdia de Lisboa, Creative Minds, Cev Fiscalidade, Vieira de Almeida, Janssen, Sanofi, Roche, Pfizer, and several patient associations and medical societies.
+The annual Solidarity Day of the Health Marathon has also enjoyed the high patronage of the Presidency of the Republic for several editions.